FOCL'S LakeSmart Program

 Agricultural Conservation Practices

-Watershed farmers have implemented conservation crop rotation on a total of 375 acres, winter cover on 245 acres, and multi-species cover on 220 acres with the help of this Phase I grant funding.
+Watershed farmers implemented conservation crop rotation on a total of 375 acres, winter cover on 245 acres, and multi-species cover on 220 acres with the help of this Phase I grant funding.

 Website